IT Spend Analysis sample for Power BI: Take a tour

-“YTD Spend by Cost Elements” page
+YTD Spend by Cost Elements page

-Click the Infrastructure bar in the “Var Plan % and Var LE3 % by IT Area” chart in the lower left, and observe the variance to plan in the "Var Plan % by Sales Region" to the left.
+Select the Infrastructure bar in the Var Plan % and Var LE3 % by IT Area chart on the lower right, and observe the variance-to-plan values in the Var Plan % by Sales Region chart on the lower left.

-“Plan Variance Analysis” page
+Plan Variance Analysis page

-In the “Var Plan, and Var Plan % by Business Area” combo chart on the left, click the Infrastructure column to highlight infrastructure values in the rest of the page.
+In the Var Plan and Var Plan % by Business Area chart on the left, select the Infrastructure column to highlight infrastructure business area values in the rest of the page.

 Edit the report

-- Add pages and charts based on the same data
+- Add pages and charts, based on the same data.

-- Change the visualization type for each chart
+- Change the visualization type for each chart.

-- Pin them to your dashboard
+- Pin charts of interest to your dashboard.

 Next steps: Connect to your data